Rollins (ROL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Rollins’s ROIC averaged 4.5 percentage point decreases over the last few years.
+Unfortunately, Rollins’s ROIC averaged 5 percentage point decreases each year over the last few years.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 11. Balance Sheet Assessment

-Rollins reported $127.4 million of cash and $912.1 million of debt on its balance sheet in the most recent quarter.
+Rollins reported $100 million of cash and $1.04 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 13. Is Now The Time To Buy Rollins?

-There is a lot to like about Rollins.
-First of all, the company’s revenue growth was impressive over the last five years.
+There are several reasons why we think Rollins is a great business.
+For starters, its revenue growth was impressive over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its admirable gross margins indicate the mission-critical nature of its offerings.
-On top of that, Rollins’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Additionally, Rollins’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Rollins’s P/E ratio based on the next 12 months is 48.8x.
-Expectations are high given its premium multiple, but we’ll happily own Rollins as its fundamentals shine bright.
-It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.
+Rollins’s P/E ratio based on the next 12 months is 50.8x.
+A lot of good news is certainly baked in given its premium multiple, but we’ll happily own Rollins as its fundamentals really stand out.
+Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with high valuations.